Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 }

 5. Run create-association command (OSX/Linux/UNIX) to create an SSM association that scans the specified Amazon EC2 instance for missing patch updates by using the "AWS-RunPatchBaseline" document.
-"AWS-RunPatchBaseline" performs patching operations on EC2 instances for security related and other types of updates:
+"AWS-RunPatchBaseline" performs patching operations on Amazon EC2 instances for security related and other types of updates:

 aws ssm create-association